Top 28 Cultures of the World

 The country of Finland is considered an individualist society and focuses more on prioritizing the needs of the individuals which include the provision of basic necessities and amenities.
 This also means that the societal framework is loosely knitted in which the individuals are expected to take care of themselves and their families only.

 An island in the North Atlantic Ocean, Ireland has a rich culture of language, literature, art, folklore, and cuisine.
 Throughout history, the culture of Ireland has been influenced by the Gaelic elements, along with Anglo-Norman, English, and Scottish ones.
+Ireland has witnessed a lot since its inception including the famous Irish movement.
+Irish culture has become one of the most popular cultures in the world for obvious reasons.
 In the country, religious ceremonies and celebrations are important and celebrated with zeal.

 In Irish culture, language plays an integral role.
 Although English is the main language spoken in Ireland, the ancestral Gaelic language is still alive to this day.
 The interesting thing is that this Gaelic language is a dying one, but has a considerable number of speakers in the country.

 23. South Korea

 Another popular aspect of South Korean society is the Korean popular culture, a term that was first used to refer to popular songs, folklore, dramas, and movies that gained popularity over time.
 Although these things first gained popularity in China, they were adopted in Korea and Japan as well, spreading as far wide as Taiwan, Vietnam, and Hong Kong.

 24. South America